Smart & Simple: Tips on Frugal Living That Truly Work

 Homemade Household Products

-• DIY cleaning supplies: Vinegar, baking soda, lemon, and castile soap can clean nearly anything.
-Add essential oils like tea tree or lemon for a natural scent and added power.
+• DIY cleaning supplies: Vinegar, baking soda, lemon, and castile soap can clean many surfaces.
+Add essential oils like tea tree or lemon for a natural scent.
 Download our free homemade cleaning recipes book here.

-• Re-purpose old clothes as rags: Save on paper towels.
+• Repurpose old clothes as rags: Save money on paper towels.

-• Use bar soap instead of body wash: It lasts longer and is usually cheaper.
+• Use bar soap instead of body wash: It often lasts longer and usually costs less.

-• Line dry clothes: Saves energy and prolongs the life of clothing.
+• Line dry clothes: Save energy and help clothing last longer.

 Utility Savings

-• Unplug unused electronics: Phantom power adds up.
+• Unplug unused electronics: Phantom power can add up over time.

 • Use LED bulbs: They last longer and cost less to operate.

-• Lower your thermostat: Even 1-2 degrees can lower your heating bill.
+• Lower your thermostat: Even 1 or 2 degrees can reduce heating costs.

-• Wash clothes in cold water: It's just as effective for most loads.
+• Wash clothes in cold water: It works well for most loads.

 Budget-Friendly Fun